 If you're not sure whether your supplier uses estimated billing, just look for the word 'estimated' on your bill, or call your supplier.

 Exit fees are used by energy suppliers to ensure you stay with them for a fixed duration — just like a penalty fee on a mortgage.
-They are often — but not always - applied to fixed-rate tariffs, where you receive a fixed rate for a given period of time.
+They are usually applied to fixed rate tariffs, where you receive a fixed rate for a given period of time.
+However, exit fees may also apply to variable tariffs, so make sure you read the fine print before signing up for a new deal.

 Exit fees allow suppliers to guarantee a fixed number of customers for the duration of a plan, so they can calculate how much to charge on that plan to make it both competitive and profitable.
 However, exit fees limit your options when it comes to switching away, particularly during a price cut.

 Uswitch will list the exit fee (also referred to as a cancellation fee) in the plan details section of your comparison results, so you should calculate this cost when considering whether to switch.
+For example, a plan without an exit fee may be a better bet over the long term, even if it is more expensive now.

 It is worth noting that energy companies are not allowed to charge you exit fees or any other financial penalty in the event of a price increase.
 If your supplier tries to charge a fee or, if you want to move supplier, charge you at the new higher rate until you have switched, you should complain.